P3HPC/p3hpc.github.io/workshop/2023/submissions.md

 # Submitting a Paper

-Authors are invited to submit original papers of no more than 12 pages, including tables, figures, and all appendices, but not including references.
-Papers must be at least 8 pages long, not including references.
+Authors are invited to submit original papers of no more than 12 pages, including tables, figures, references, and all appendices.
+Papers must be at least 6 pages long.
 Full papers will be published in the SC23 Workshops Proceedings.

 All submissions must be formatted using the ACM templates and CCS2012 guide that are found [here](http://www.acm.org/publications/article-templates/proceedings-template.html/).